exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 s - always buy on sight.
 n - buy after s.
-r1 - check how much percentage increase it will give to $\dot{r}$, and then buy like normal doubling chase
+r1 - check how much percentage increase it will give to $\dot{r}$, and then buy like normal doubling chase, autobuying is also fine

 Overall, We have s, n, c2 and q2, and we have c1, q1, and r1.
 The latter work roughly like doubling chase to the former most of the time, with additions of what was said about them beforehand.